 WHAT ARE OUR CASSEROLE DISHES, FRENCH AND DUTCH OVENS MADE OUT OF?

 Ceramic, glass and pottery casserole dishes are suitable for use in the microwave and freezer.
 The casserole dish is excellent for baking and slow cooking divine dishes in the oven.
 Meat dishes can be seared or braised in a saucepan and then transferred to the casserole dish for oven cooking.

 The blends of stainless steel, aluminium and copper make use of the heating qualities of each material to create the ultimate in cookware.
 Our range of casserole dishes are composed of the following metals in various combinations.

-Combined with stainless steel to create a hard bonded metal
+Copper - Features excellent heat distribution, high heat resistance and combined with stainless steel to create a hard bonded metal.